Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 3. Follow General Troubleshooting Tips

-If the two tips above didn’t solve your issue, then it’s most likely a plugin or theme conflict.
+If the tips above didn’t solve your issue, it is likely a plugin or theme conflict.
 For more details, see our beginner’s guide to troubleshooting WordPress errors.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.